Thamus97/evkx.github.io/content/models/onvo/l60/l60_awd/_index.md

 The trunk offers a cargo capacity of 495 liters (17.5 CU FT).
 With the rear seat folded down, this expands to 1505 liters (53.1 CU FT).

 The vehicle’s maximum weight is 2400 kg (5291 lbs), with a base weight of 1955 kg (4310 lbs).
 This allows for a maximum load of 445 kg (981 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
 445kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+But you still will be able to live with that.

-This model is not available with a towbar.
+This model in China is not available with a towbar.
 So, to pull a trailer, you must look at other models.
+If they are going to change this for the European market is still unknown.

 ## Availability & Pricing

-The Onvo L60 AWD had its world premiere on 19.09.2024, with deliveries starting in November 2024.
+The Onvo L60 RWD/AWD had its world premiere on 19.09.2024, with deliveries starting in October 2024.
+A launch in Europe is planned for 2025 alongside their new brand Firefly, which will be introduced later this year, probably on NIO Day.

 ### Pricing

 Pricing may vary depending on local conditions, incentives, and promotions.
 Below are the starting prices for select countries:

-- 235 900,00 yuan (China)
+- 255 900,00 yuan (China) if you are buying the AWD version and also purchase the 85 kWh battery.
+When using the most recommended and better BAAS-System the price for the AWD version drops down to 169,900 yuan.

 ## Alternative Models